wanwanbeen/maskrcnn_nuclei/README.md

 # maskrcnn_nuclei

-This repository contains the codes for nuclei instance segmentation using Mask R-CNN.
+This repository contains a full tutorial for nuclei instance segmentation using Mask R-CNN, including image pre-processing, Mask R-CNN with training augmentation, test stage ensemble and post-processing.

 The code for Mask R-CNN model is adapted from [MatterPort implementation](https://github.com/matterport/Mask_RCNN).